 Upon completion of this course you will be able to identify the important properties of the Sun and its major planets, and explain how these properties compare to other large bodies in the galaxy.
 Using standard physical and chemical concepts, you will be able to explain current formation models for stars and planets.
 You will also be able to describe the diversity of planets populating the galaxy and how the properties of these distant worlds compare to the terrestrial and giant planets orbiting our Sun.
-You will also gain a quantitative understanding of the scale of the Solar System, the Solar Neighborhood, and planetary motions using equations, graphs and observations of the Moon.
+You will also gain a quantitative understanding of the scale of the Solar System, the Solar Neighborhood, and planetary motions using equations, graphs and observations (e.g., of the Moon, Sun, and/or bright planets or stars).